 - Cold Storages,

 There could be many reasons for developing cracks in aac blocks.
 I am listing them below.

-Brittleness: These blocks are extremely brittle in nature, easily break even after dropping from a low height.
+Brittleness: These blocks are extremely brittle in nature, and easily break even after dropping from a low height.

 Shrinkage Cracks: If manufacturers deliver the products early on-site for use without following the post-manufacturing process then there are more chances of developing cracks due to expansion and contraction.

 Improper Curing: If the blocks are not cured properly cracks may occur in the walls.

 Use of very fine sand: Using very fine quality sand in the concrete mix also creates cracks in the wall.
 To avoid this we can use adhesive for installation.

 Vibration & Hammering: Continuous vibration or frequent hammering for nailing may also be a reason for cracks in a wall.

 Poor Workmanship: Poor workmanship or construction with unskilled labours often leads to cracking in aac block walls.